Apía, Risaralda

 Apía is a town and municipality in the Department of Risaralda, Colombia.
 It is located at an elevation of 1,630 metres, about 60 km away from district capital Pereira in the valley of the Apia river.
-It has approximately 11,000 inhabitants according to the 2018 census.
+For 2023 it has approximately 12,613 inhabitants.
 The town has excellent views over Cerro Tatamá, which is part of Tatamá National Natural Park.

 History

 The area was colonised in 1872 but the town was founded on 15 August 1883 by settlers from Antioquia.
 Amongst these were José María Marín and his wife María Encarnación de Marín who were the first to build in the area.
 The settlement was initially called La Villa de las Cáscaras ("Town of the Husks") because the roofs were thatched with cumulú, a native plant.

+Climate

+Apía has a subtropical highland climate with an average annual temperature of 19 °C.

 Town plan

 The urban area comprises the boroughs of Jaime Rendón, Bermeja, Centenario, Quince de Agosto, El Clavel, Santa Inés, Villa de las Cáscaras, Acozma I, Motoristas, San Juan, San Vicente, Asovice, Villaserrana and Antonio Nariño.

 The rural area is made up of 45 corregimientos: Dos Quebradas, Guarne, San Andrés, San Agustín, La floresta, La Máquina, La sombra, El Manzano, Matecaña, Las Delicias, Bajo Manzanillo, Monte verde, El Jazmín, Alto Manzanillo, Miravalle, San Carlos, El Guanábano, El Quindío, La Equis, El Bosque, El Vergel, El Encanto, San Rafael, Alta Campana, Las Cumbres, Buena Vista, Baja Campana, La María, Valladolid, El Carmelo, El Jardín, Pavero, La Estrella, Alta Estrella, Jordania, La Línea, La Nubia, El Diamante, Agua Bonita, Candelaria, La Farallona, La Garrucha, Las Cabañas, Agualinda y Campo Alegre.